sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/create-an-api.md

 ### Configure Kubernetes service as an upstream target

-Tyk Gateway deployed in your Kubernetes cluster (Open source, Self managed, or Hybrid) can easily access other Kubernetes services as an upstream proxy target.
+Tyk Gateway deployed in your Kubernetes cluster can easily access other Kubernetes services as an upstream proxy target.
 In the ApiDefinition manifest, set the `proxy.target_url` as a Kubernetes Service following [DNS for Services and Pods guideline](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/), so that the requests will be proxied to your service.
 In general, Kubernetes Services have a `<service-name>.<namespace-name>`.svc.cluster.local DNS entry once they are created.
 For example, if you have a service called `httpbin` in `default` namespace, you can contact `httpbin` service with `httpbin.default.svc` DNS record in the cluster, instead of IP addresses.